madmecodes/RAILWAY-ROUND2/README.md

 ![image](https://github.com/Ayush-gupta-dev/RAILWAY-ROUND2/assets/137040550/4836aebe-fe5c-4dab-94e9-f6c2e8ceb241)
 ![image](https://github.com/Ayush-gupta-dev/RAILWAY-ROUND2/assets/137040550/04c3f7aa-bbc2-4b58-84ae-4fe0b74dc0da)

-## Yeah waant to add more but i should also respect the deadline so now i will dockerise it and deploy. (i feel i have something to show probably 70/100). #trains
+## Yeah want to add more but i should also respect the deadline so now i will dockerise it and deploy. (i feel i have something to show probably 70/100). #trains